fourTheorem/serverless-ecommerce-workshop/lessons/06-purchase-api/README.md

 You can easily test it by visiting a gig page and by filling the form (you can use the *quick fill form* to speed up the process).

-If you see a green success message saying that the payment was processed correctly you can be happy and move to the next lesson!
+If you see a green success message saying that the payment was processed correctly you can be happy and move to the [next lesson](/lessons/07-send-messages-to-sqs/README.md)!

-## Summary

-TODO: ...

 ---